“There was once a factory that was run by a large engine at its core. One fine day the engine broke, shutting down the entire operation.

 6 Sales Intelligence Best Practices

 Building a sales enablement function by driving sales intelligence is no easy feat.
-There might be a lot of trial and error before you actually arrive at a framework that works best for your team and culture.
+There might be a lot of trial and error before you arrive at a framework that works best for your team and culture.
 Nonetheless, there are some best practices that you can put to use for optimal results regardless of the implementation stage.

 1. Using multiple sources to collect data